Alexandra Luke: Work and Painters Eleven

-It wasn't until her late 20s that Luke began to create art.
+Luke began to create art in her late 20s.
 Inspired by two local artists, Dorothy Van Luven and Dorothy Henderson, she began to paint and organize arts classes around the city.
-She helped build the arts community in Oshawa and became a member of several boards and societies, including the Oshawa Women's Lyceum Club and Oshawa Historical Society.
+She helped build the arts community in Oshawa and became a member of several boards and societies, including the Oshawa Women's Lyceum Club, the Oshawa Skating Club and Oshawa Historical Society.

-Luke painted landscapes in a large, third floor studio in her and her husband's home and soon discovered abstract art after visiting modernist exhibitions in Toronto and Ottawa.
-Desperate to be seen as more than a hobbyist painter, she sought out a portfolio review by landscape artist Caven Atkins in 1944.
+Luke painted landscapes in a large, third floor studio at Greenbriar, their home, and soon discovered abstract art.
+After visiting modernist exhibitions in Toronto and Ottawa, she was desperate to be seen as more than a hobbyist painter.
+She sought a portfolio review by Caven Atkins to help her in 1944.
 Atkins spoke to her bluntly and told her that her Group of Seven-inspired style was not viable.
-This pushed her to further explore abstraction and receive formal art training at the Banff School of Fine Arts (renamed Banff Centre) in 1945, then the Hans Hofmann School of Art in 1947.
+This pushed her to further explore abstraction and receive formal art training at the Banff School of Fine Arts (renamed Banff Centre) in 1945, then at the Hans Hofmann School of Fine Arts (1947-1952).
 From Hofmann's teachings, she began to understand how to create energy in her paintings with colour, texture and the use of white space as well as formal structure.
+In Banff she was encouraged by A.Y.Jackson, who opened some doors for her.
+In turn she helped other artists including William Ronald attend Hofmann's Provincetown summer classes.

 She began to exhibit her work in the early 1950s at different venues, including the Canadian Group of Painters and the Picture Loan Society.
 In 1952, she organized the first Canadian Abstract Exhibition, where she met many of the members that would form the Painters Eleven.
 With this group, she was inspired to create more paintings, and she was able to showcase her works in a wide range of venues in the United States and Canada.
 She championed the promotion of Canadian abstract art and had a "strengthening, inspirational" role in the group.

+In the Canadian Abstract Exhibition catalogue, she wrote:"...more beauty and interest is to be found in the negative space created by the object than in the positive...Painting should not stop with the already discovered beauty, but should continue searching.

+In 1980, her work Symphony (1957) (Robert McLaughlin Gallery, Oshawa) in the Painters Eleven in Retrospect exhibition was praised as "the surprise of the exhibition", demonstrating many of the virtues of Painters Eleven at their best: "their ambition to make painting more autonomous, like music; their marvellous freedom and fluidity of touch; their modest directness in relation to the subject; their freedom to move anywhere their inspiration took them".

+Inner life

+Luke's inner life was nourished by her imagination and reading books on art and spiritual, even esoteric, thought.
+In her early years of painting abstractly, she read about Theosophy, tutored by Hans Hofmann and Jock Macdonald, then in later years, she read and studied books by authors such as P. D. Ouspensky who also interested Macdonald.
+She wrote her thoughts about Ouspensky.